microsoft/PSDocs/docs/keywords/PSDocs/en-US/about_PSDocs_Keywords.md

 }

 # Generate markdown from the document definition
-Invoke-PSDocument -Name 'YamlBlock';
+Invoke-PSDocument -Name 'MetadataBlock';
 ```

-Generates a new YamlBlock.md document containing a yaml header.
+Generates a new MetadataBlock.md document containing a yaml front matter.
 An example of the output generated is available [here](/docs/examples/Yaml-header-output.md).

 ## EXAMPLES